prozax/XDLCoreGen/README.md

 ```
 m.add_interconnect("net1")->set_outpin("testslicel1", "AMUX")->add_inpin("testslicel2", "B5");
 ```
-This call creates a new `Net` or uses the existing one with the name "net1", sets an output pin, and adds an input pin.
+This creates a new `Net` or uses the existing one with the name "net1", sets an output pin, and adds an input pin.
 A net can have one outpin and multiple inpins.
 `add_inpin()` method calls can be chained together because it returns a pointer to the `Net` object.